Presidents Day 2023 deals are here — shop these early deals on tech, furniture, apparel and more | CNN Underscored

 Save on furniture, home decor, candles, desk supplies and more

 • Abc Carpet & Home: Now through Feb.
-22, this ultra-chic retailer is offering up to 40% off on over 400 rugs.
+22, this ultra-chic retailer is offering up to 40% off on more than 400 rugs.

 • Albany Park: Now through Feb.
 21, get up to 25% off select furniture.